 Converting yarn into fabric by interloping of yarns

-Converting yarn into fabric by interlacement of warp & weft
+Converting yarn into fabric by interlacement of warp and weft

 The capital investment is higher than knitting